 - DIs have a legal duty to ensure that statutory and regulatory requirements are met.
 They are responsible for supervising licensed activities and ensuring suitable practices are taking place.
 An establishment licensed under the HT Act or Q&S Regulations must have a DI.

 Named Contacts (ODT sector only)

-- For licences under the Transplantation regulations, there must be a Named Contact for each clinical area of specialty.
+- For licences under The Quality and Safety of Organs Intended for Transplantation Regulations 2012, there must be a Named Contact for each clinical area of specialty.